Aw Fuck Me!

 There was a pause before Grandfather’s voice said, “Yes and no., I made this tape ahead of time.
 It was a ‘just in case I wasn’t alive’ thing.
 I’m afraid that I threw in a bit of fun.”

 Dr. Bellow added that Adam was entirely humorless.

 It was not until after I had agreed to the nanomites implantation, and to a small implant that guided them, that I realized that Grandfather’s paranoia was based on genuine threats to his life.

 “Jim!” my grandfather’s voice said, turning serious, “I do not wish you to delay this.
 If we had reached this stage while I was still alive, I might still be alive, and not in the unfortunate position I now find myself in.”

 I guess being dead and buried could be called an ‘unfortunate position.’

 Grandfather had been targeted for death.
-It stood to reason that others had as well, who and how many.
+It stood to reason that others had as well.
+W, who and how many was s.
 Something I’d have to consider right away.
 Should I inform father?
 Grandfather had suspected he had been targeted and hadn’t told him.
 I took that as my cue, I wouldn’t as well.

 This was about as bad as it gets.
 The last time something like this happened was nearly 350 years ago.
 There had been fourteen families then; now there were thirteen.
-Everyone knew that lesson yet someone dared to try it again.
-The other Twelve would be taking note of another family’s civil war, and be looking for opportunities to exploit.
+Everyone knew that lesson, yet someone dared to try it again.
+The other twelve would be taking note of another family’s civil war and be looking for opportunities to exploit it.

 There was another danger.
 The heads of the family’s branches would start noticing unaccountable deaths and act.
 With Grandfather dead, they would be taking matters into their own hands, and maybe before they even knew for sure who was responsible.